SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 ## Motivation

-The permission settings of OpenStack RBAC roles are configured in service-specific deployment configuration files (usually the respective "`policy.yaml`") in a rather static way and have to be carefully managed.
+The permission settings of OpenStack RBAC roles are preconfigured in the OpenStack API implementations and can be adjusted individually in service-specific deployment configuration files (usually the respective "`policy.yaml`") optionally.
-In contrast to many of OpenStack's IAM and IaaS resources, these settings cannot be changed via its API at runtime.
+In contrast to many of OpenStack's IAM and IaaS resources however, these settings cannot be changed via its API at runtime, only via configuration files.
+Changing these settings can have a wide range of implications and require careful testing and maintenance.
 For this reason it is important to have a secure and sensible default configuration in SCS clouds that is both intuitive and flexible enough to cover all necessary use cases of permission models desired by CSPs and customers.

 ## Design Considerations